testdouble/test_data/README.md

 If some of your tests call [TestData.truncate](#testdatatruncate) to clear out your test data, then you may want to run `TestData.rollback(:after_data_truncate))` to rewind your test database's state to when those tables were first loaded.
+This may allow for writing multiple tests that depend on the absence of test data without repeatedly truncating all affected tables.

+(Calling `TestData.rollback` when no `:after_data_truncate` save point is active is a no-op.)

+### TestData.truncate

+TODO

 ## Assumptions